willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>

-Ticketing categories and departments were successfully set up to streamline ticket management.
-New departments (e.g., Sales, IT Support, Billing) were created under Admin Panel > Manage > Departments, and ticket categories with custom fields were configured in Manage > Help Topics to ensure proper routing.
-New SLA's were arranged in Manage > SLA  for each ticket category.
-Each department was assigned a mailbox for ticket creation, and permissions were set to control access to specific departments, enhancing the efficiency and structure of the helpdesk operations.
+Ticket categories and departments were successfully set up to make managing tickets easier.
+New departments, like Sales, IT Support, and Billing, were created under Admin Panel > Manage > Departments, and ticket categories with custom fields were added under Manage > Help Topics to make sure tickets are routed correctly.
+New SLA's (Service Level Agreements) were set up in Manage > SLA for each ticket category.
+Each department was given a mailbox for ticket creation, and permissions were set to control access to specific departments, making the helpdesk operations more organized and efficient.

 </p>
 <br />